element-hq/element-web/code_style.md

     }
     ```

-14. Explicitly cast to a boolean, rather than relying on implicit truthiness of non-boolean values:

-    ```typescript
-    const isRealUser = !!userId && ...;
-    // ... or ...
-    const isRealUser = Boolean(userId) && ...;

-    // but *not*:
-    const isRealUser = userId && ...;   // invalid implicit cast
-    ```

 15. Use `switch` statements when checking against more than a few enum-like values.
 16. Use `const` for constants, `let` for mutability.
 17. Describe types exhaustively (ensure noImplictAny would pass).